 - Over 30% of all online orders are returned (versus 8.89% in brick-and-mortar stores).

 - 67% of shoppers say they normally check the return page before making a purchase.

 - 92% of customers will buy something again if the return process is easy.

 - 79% of consumers want free return shipping in case of a return.

 - 58% of customers want a “hassle-free” no-questions-asked return policy.

 Looking at these figures, we learn some crucial information.
 First and foremost, we can see that product returns are nearly three times more common with online sales!
 Remember, this happens to all online retailers, even if you run a stellar store with an amazing selection of products.

-Additionally, having a convenient, easy, and hassle-free policy entices online shoppers to make the purchase.
+Additionally, having a convenient, easy, and hassle-free policy entices online shoppers to make purchases.
 When creating your dropshipping return and refund policy, make sure to keep the above figures in mind.
 This policy is incredibly important for customer experience, and you always want customers to have a positive experience.

 Besides, a happy customer is a customer who buys things, even if sometimes they make a return here or there.
 You also want them to come back to your store.
 So the idea is to create a return policy that is customer-centric – in other words, it should appeal to their sense of fairness and convenience.

-How To Create A Great Dropshipping Return & Refund Policy
+How To Create A Great eCommerce or Dropshipping Return & Refund Policy